-This privacy notice applies to Symbio Energy Limited, which is operated by the following data controllers: Symbio Energy Limited with Registration Number No. 07999360.
+This privacy notice applies to Symbio Energy Limited, operated by the following data controllers: Symbio Energy Limited with Registration Number No. 07999360.

-When we so mention “Symbio Energy”, “we”, “us” or “our”, we are referring to the relevant group company responsible for processing your data.
-We refer to “Symbio Energy”, as “we”, “us”, and “our”, throughout the notice below.
-By “you” or “your” we mean any individual, sole trader, company and/or partnership that receives services from us, uses our website or otherwise interacts with Symbio Energy Limited.
+When we mention “Symbio Energy”, “we”, “us”, or “our”, we are referring to the relevant group company responsible for processing your data.
+We refer to “Symbio Energy” as “we”, “us”, and “our” throughout the notice below.
+By “you” or “your”, we mean any individual, sole trader, company and/or partnership that receives services from us, uses our website or otherwise interacts with Symbio Energy Limited.

-Please read this notice carefully as it provides important information about how we handle your personal information and the steps you can take to control it.
+Please read this notice carefully as it provides essential information about handling your personal information and the steps you can take to control it.

-Symbio Energy will never willfully disclose any personally identifiable information about our online audience to any third party without first receiving the user’s permission.
-We do not collect personally identifiable information from our visitors other than what is supplied to us on a voluntary basis.
+Symbio Energy will never wilfully disclose any personally identifiable information about our online audience to any third party without first receiving the user’s permission.
+We do not collect personally identifiable information from our visitors other than what is supplied to us voluntarily.

-If the visitor does not want this information collected and used by us for the disclosed internal purposes, the visitor is given an opportunity to ‘opt-out.’
-Our visitors need to recognize, however, that under certain circumstances, if they select to ‘opt-out’ they may not be eligible for certain activities for which the personally identifiable information is needed.
-If the visitors wish to opt-out please write to us or email us at [email protected].
+If the visitor does not want this information collected and used by us for the disclosed internal purposes.
+In that case, the visitor is given an opportunity to ‘opt-out.’
+Our visitors need to recognise that under certain circumstances if they select to ‘opt-out’, they may not be eligible for certain activities for which the personally identifiable information is needed.
+If the visitors wish to opt-out, please write to us or email us at [email protected].

 We need this personal information so we can provide services and/or products to you.
-If you don’t provide us with that personal information you may not be able to access certain products and/or services.
+If you don’t provide us with that personal information, you may not access certain products and/or services.

 We, or third parties on our behalf, collect, use and store the personal information collected about you to:

-We may contact you in writing, by phone and (where you have consented) via email or SMS with information on products, services and rewards offered by Symbio Energy, identified at the time we collect your information.
+We may contact you in writing, by phone and (where you have consented) via email or SMS with information on products, services and rewards offered by Symbio Energy, identified when we collect your information.

-Your email may be used to show you digital advertisements via your social media newsfeed, on search engine results pages, or on other websites.
-Unless, you have asked us not to.
+We may use your email address to show you digital advertisements via your social media newsfeed, search engine results pages, or other websites unless you have asked us not to.